This post may contain affiliate links and I earn from qualifying purchases. For more information, feel free to check out my affiliate disclosure.

 Tourists come to this transparent blue-hued water river to snorkel and see wildlife.
 But what many people don’t know is that a few sucuri snakes (also known as anaconda), reside in this paradise.

 Well, there’s nothing to fear, though.
-Most tourists never see snakes as they come out more often during wintertime, but if they do come out, know that they don’t attack humans.
+Most tourists never see snakes as they come out more often during wintertime, but if they do come out, know that they don’t approach humans.

 They’re nowhere as fast as J-Lo’s movie.
 Apart from that, you’ll be accompanied by a professional guide who knows the region and the animals.